State Engineering via Nonlinear Interferometry with Linear Spectral Phases: Introduction

 Often, one wishes to obtain a single photon in a pure spectral state by heralding one photon of the down-converted pair \cite{spectral_multiplexing_5}.
 Such pure state single photons can then be used in quantum protocols utilizing Hong-Ou-Mandel (HOM) interference \cite{HOM}.
 Spectral state engineering can also be turned toward developing non-trivial quantum states on the spectral degree of freedom (DoF) directly, thus generating states suitable for frequency-space quantum protocols \cite{PhysRevLett.117.223601,Lukens:16,Lukens:17,PhysRevLett.130.200602}.
 By taking advantage of the spectral modes of photons, quantum protocols can in principle be conducted utilizing a much larger `alphabet' than is afforded by path and polarization DoF's.
 To implement high-dimensional quantum protocols, it is useful to have access to two classes of quantum states: high-dimensional spectrally entangled states and single-photon spectral superposition states.

-High-dimensional entanglement (HDE) in the basis of individually pure joint spectral modes has been accomplished by controlled frequency-conversion on one photon of the pair \cite{spectral_multiplexing_3,spectral_multiplexing_4}, domain engineering to directly control the structure of the phase matching \cite{frequency_entanglement,Shukhin:24} direct control of the pump spectrum \cite{spectral_multiplexing_6}, use of a Fabry-Perot cavity \cite{Cheng2023}, and by nonlinear interferometry (NLI) \cite{PhysRevA.102.033718,Li:19,Su:19,article,Ferreri2021spectrallymultimode,PhysRevA.97.053827}.
-Meanwhile, single-photon spectral superpositions have been achieved by frequency conversion using Bragg scattering four-wave mixing \cite{PhysRevLett.117.223601,Lee2024} and frequency-conversion by difference-frequency generation \cite{Aguayo-Alvarado2022}.
-In the context of three- and four-wave mixing, Shukhin et al. \cite{Shukhin:24} discussed the fact that frequency-resolving post-selection on a joint spectral ``grid state'' can yield such spectral superpositions.
+High-dimensional entanglement (HDE) in the basis of individually pure joint spectral modes has been accomplished by controlled frequency conversion of one photon from the pair \cite{spectral_multiplexing_3,spectral_multiplexing_4}, domain engineering to directly control the structure of the phase matching \cite{frequency_entanglement,Shukhin:24} direct control of the pump spectrum \cite{spectral_multiplexing_6}, use of a Fabry-P\'{e}rot cavity \cite{Cheng2023}, and by nonlinear interferometry (NLI) \cite{PhysRevA.102.033718,Li:19,Su:19,article,Ferreri2021spectrallymultimode,PhysRevA.97.053827}.
+Meanwhile, single-photon spectral superpositions have been achieved by frequency conversion using Bragg scattering four-wave mixing \cite{PhysRevLett.117.223601,Lee2024} and frequency-conversion by difference frequency generation \cite{Aguayo-Alvarado2022}.
+In the context of three- and four-wave mixing, Shukhin et al. \cite{Shukhin:24} discussed the fact that frequency-resolving postselection on a joint spectral ``grid state'' can yield spectral superpositions.
 If the grid state is composed of a series of separable, pure spectral modes, then detection of the heralding photon in a particular frequency bin will project its sibling photon onto a superposition of the spectral modes that lie on the corresponding row or column of the lattice.
-Schemes for the production of such a grid state have been developed utilizing domain engineering \cite{Hurvitz:23}, domain engineering combined with the application of a time delay to the pump spectrum \cite{Shukhin:24}, and Fabry-Perot cavity modulation \cite{PhysRevA.102.012607}.
+Schemes for the production of such a grid state have been developed utilizing domain engineering \cite{Hurvitz:23}, domain engineering combined with the application of a time delay to the pump spectrum \cite{Shukhin:24}, and Fabry-P\'{e}rot cavity modulation \cite{PhysRevA.102.012607}.